A Big Bite or a Little Bite?

 Disadvantages of endoscopic biopsies:

-- Only a limited portion of a dog or cat’s small intestine is actually able to be accessed using an endoscope.
-Most endoscopes are 1 metre long whereas the average dog’s small intestine length is 6 metres long!
+- Only a limited portion of a dog or cat’s small intestine is able to be accessed using an endoscope.
+Most endoscopes are only one metre long whereas the average dog’s small intestine length is 6 metres!
 This may be an issue if the disease only affects a certain area of the small intestine that is out of reach of the endoscope.

 - Endoscopic biopsies encompass the innermost layer of the wall of the stomach or intestine only (called the mucosal layer).
 This might be an issue if the disease has only caused changes in the outermost layers of these organs.